pulkitkd/pulkitkd.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption text-center">
-    The Rayleigh-Plateau instability in a rotating jet is even more severe.
+    The Rayleigh-Plateau instability in a rotating jet.
 </div>

+We further developed these studies on the stable and unstable oscillations of liquid columns to establish an intricate picture of instabilities in a liquid column.
+We then compare the role of surface tension in liquid jets to that of gravity in stellar gas clouds and find susprisingly similar results.